3 Day Road Trip: Wine Tasting

 New Jersey is home to over 40 wineries.
 For a trip that engages the senses, consider a three-day road trip tasting and touring some of the best vineyards throughout the state.
 With festivals, concerts, seasonally themed events and grape stomping competitions, a wine tour in New Jersey has something for every palate.

 Check out our three-day itinerary that will take you to some of the most beautiful parts of the state to try some tasty wines.

 Start your trip in northern New Jersey’s wine country and make stops at Alba Vineyard and Winery and Unionville Vineyards.
-Alba’s award winning wine is produced in a vineyard set among the rolling hills of the Musconetcong River.
+Alba’s award-winning wine is produced in a vineyard set among the rolling hills of the Musconetcong River.
 The winery and tasting room are housed in a historic barn dating back to 1805, where daily tastings are paired with small bites of cheese, fruit and flatbreads.
-Unionville Vineyards is set on over 40 acres of land and has been a leading wine maker in the state for the past 20 years.
-Unionville’s tasting room is open seven days a week; be sure to sip on their award winning Chardonnay while you’re there.
+Unionville Vineyards is set on more than 40 acres of land and has been a leading winemaker in the state for the past 20 years.
+Unionville’s tasting room is open seven days a week; be sure to sip on their award-winning Chardonnay while you’re there.
 While in the area, drive to the antique shops in Lambertville and New Hope.
-Spend the evening in nearby local inns like the Holly Thorn House Bed and Breakfast, Main St. Manor Bed and Breakfast Inn or Chimney Hill Inn.
+Spend the evening in nearby local inns like the Main Sreet Manor Bed and Breakfast Inn or Chimney Hill Estate Inn.